Kudumbam (1984 film): Plot

 Vijay falls in love with Devi.
 With the empowerment of Shankar and her sister Vijaya, the marriage is granted.
-While Vijay can not find time with Devi for entertainment.
-She gives birth to a baby but Devi is suddenly dead.
+While Vijay cannot find time with Devi for entertainment.
+She gives birth to a baby but Devi suddenly dies.
 An argument takes place in the family and he decides to divide his entourage by sharing the house.
 Vijay gets his daughter, raised by his sister but runs away with Raja, son of Vijaya.
 Both children are in the street but are and recovered, protected by Latha.
 Gangs are trying to capture his children, but Vijay and Latha are helping them.
 The film ends when the family also gets closer to them.

 Cast

 Soundtrack

 Soundtrack was composed by Gangai Amaran.

+Reception

+Jayamanmadhan of Kalki panned the acting and the characterisation of actors.